 Henry Ford said that “learning keeps you young.”
 As you all know, “The beautiful thing about LEARNING is that nobody can take it away from you–B.B.
 King.”

-Entrepreneurship is not that easy as everyone says.
-But once you did it, it will be the most rewarding thing for your whole life.
+Entrepreneurship is not as easy as everyone says.
+But once you get into it, it will be the most rewarding thing for your whole life.

 Niklas Zennstrom beautifully expresses the value of entrepreneurship as: